Temporary Migrant Care Center

 The Temporary Migrant Care Center (Note: Also translated as the Migrant Attention Center or the Migrant Care Center in various sources.)
 (Spanish: Centro de Atención Temporal a Migrantes, abbreviated CATEM) is a migrant detention and processing facility located in Corredores, Puntarenas, Costa Rica.

-CATEM became the subject of increased scrutiny following President Rodrigo Chaves Robles' decision to accept 200 migrants of non-Costa Rican nationality who were removed from the United States as part of the immigration policy of the second Donald Trump administration into Costa Rica, and to detain these migrants at CATEM pending repatriation to their home countries.
-Prior to this, the facility had primarily been used to serve migrants in transit through Costa Rica.
+CATEM came under increased scrutiny following President Rodrigo Chaves Robles' decision to accept 200 migrants not of Costa Rican nationality renditioned from the United States and detain them at CATEM.
+Prior to this, the facility had been used to serve northbound migrants in transit through Costa Rica.

 Background

 In 2023, the number of migrants crossing into Costa Rica via its southern border increased significantly.
-In June, daily crossing were reported at 900, which increased to nearly 2,700 in August.
+In June, daily crossings were reported at 900, which increased to nearly 2,700 in August.
 Costa Rican authorities had previously implemented a bus transportation program that would take migrants to Los Chiles along the Costa Rica-Nicaragua border for a US$30 fee in order to reduce the impact of migration on locals.
 However, migrants who could not afford the bus remained stuck in border areas.
 Some migrants began working as street vendors to raise the money required to pay for bus transport, leading to a confrontation with police.

-On 26 September 2023, following the confrontation, President Chaves Robles pronounced a national emergency in order to marshal additional resources to address the situation.
-Commentators opined that the emergency declaration, emblematic of Chaves Robles' "confrontational and polarizing" style, was part of a strategy to use the conflict as an opportunity to build political legitimacy.
+On 26 September 2023, following the confrontation, President Chaves Robles announced a national emergency.
+Commentators opined that the emergency declaration, emblematic of the president's "confrontational and polarizing" style, was a tactic intended to turn the situation into an opportunity to build political legitimacy.

 History

+The industrial facility that would become CATEM was donated to Costa Rica by the German stationery company Faber-Castell in 2018.
+According to former communications minister Mauricio Herrera, the donation was made under the condition that the facility not be used to detain migrants.

 In October 2023, Costa Rica and Panama came to a bilateral agreement to transport migrants who had crossed the Darien Gap in Panama directly to CATEM by bus for a fee.
 From there, migrants would again be transported by bus to the Costa Rica-Nicaragua border crossing for an additional fee.
 The intent was "for [Costa Rican] citizens to barely notice these migrant movements", according to Chaves Robles.
-At the time, Costa Rican authorities estimated that the buses could move up to 3,000 migrants to the northern border crossing per day.
+Costa Rican authorities estimated that the buses could move up to 3,000 migrants to the northern border crossing per day.